klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.balanceOf(address)
 ```
-Return the balance of the given account address.
+Returns the balance of the given account address.
 The balance of an account in KIP-17 is the total number of NFTs (Non-Fungible Tokens) owned by the account.

 **Parameters**